-Former Bucknell great Kevin LeValley returned to his alma mater as an assistant wrestling coach in May 2015.
-A 2011 Bucknell graduate, LeValley was a two-time All-American during his time as a Bison and he still holds school records for wins in a season and a career.
+Former Bucknell great Kevin LeValley returned to his alma mater as an assistant wrestling coach in May 2015 and is set to begin his fourth season with the program in 2018-19.
+A 2011 Bucknell graduate, LeValley was a two-time All-American during his time as a Bison and still holds school records for wins in a season and a career.

 Following his graduation from Bucknell with a degree in education, LeValley moved to Minneapolis to pursue a master's degree in applied kinesiology and sport management at the University of Minnesota, which he obtained in December 2013.